juanzdev/jekyll-now/_posts/2018-07-08-Machine-Learning-Tokyo-Meetup.md

 The event overall was very interesting for me, lots of great projects were discussed from people around the world with they whish to share the results with the comunity, I was impressed.

+Here is the list of the very interesting projects that were discuessed, overall I like a lot this talks, they were very technical and the speakers were very open to answer those questions, the most valuable thing I found was how they discuss the deep learning architectures and what challenges they found during the development process.